Integrating gender in cost-benefit analysis of innovations to enhance smallholder farmers’ resilience and climate change adaptation

 When deciding whether to invest in an innovation, program or policy aiming to improve smallholder farmers’ resilience and climate change adaptation, governments and donors typically consider the costs and benefits of doing so.
 However, cost-benefit analysis frameworks typically focus on the net present value of future cash flows arising from an investment, which do not capture important gender outcomes of these types of innovations.
 Benefits could include, among others, improved women’s empowerment, reduced workloads and drudgery, or improved wellbeing from better consumption smoothing.
 In this course, we aim to provide participants with tools and methods to bring these types of outcomes into their cost-benefit analyses, which can strengthen resource allocation for programs with strong gender benefits.

-This course will be conducted in English
+This course is conducted in English

 More about this training